IdoBinyamin/weatherapp/README.md

 # Demo
 Check out the live demo of WeatherApp: WeatherApp Demo

-//# Screenshots
+# Screenshots
-//[Include any relevant screenshots here to showcase your application's interface.]
+[Include any relevant screenshots here to showcase your application's interface.]

 # Technologies Used
 React.js